SergeyDev5/Telegram_bot/README.md

-Testing creation of Telegram bot
+Telegram bot written on Python that convert Telegram voice message to text message.